tonioloewald/bindinator.js/docs/css.md

 name after initially writing it _and_ loading a component with a name other than the default (e.g. if you're using components from two different libraries that happen to have the same name).

 This isn't perfect, of course!
-(No CSS management strategy seems to be.)
 In particular, when you nest components, it follows that if `foo` contains `bar` that `.foo-component` rules may leak into `bar`.
 Thus, it is often useful to carefully scope your CSS rules based on hierarchy and use `_component_` inside longer class names for added specificity, e.g. `_component > h1` or `_component_-heading`.

 ### css-variables